Gondwana National Choirs

 When will I find out my audition result?

-Audition results will be sent by email in early/mid-October confirming if you have been offered a place in Gondwana National Choirs.
+For Gondwana Chorale, audition results will be sent by email at the end of June 2026 confirming if you have been offered a place in Gondwana Chorale.
 You’ll need to officially accept your place by clicking the link in this email.

 What if my voice is changing?